franciskershaw/slice-of-pie/README.md

 * Stripe webhooks are also fully functioning in order to properly capture any orders that might go wrong during the checkout process from a user perspective.

+(Screenshot)

 #### Profile page

 * The profile page provides signed in users with the option to update their delivery details and peruse former orders.

-* All previous order information is hosued in accordion components to save space on the browser screen.
+* All previous order information is housed in accordion components to save space on the browser screen.

-* If ther user has not yet placed an order, there is a call to action directing them to the product builder so that they may begin their customer journey.
+* If the user has not yet placed an order, there is a call to action directing them to the product builder so that they may begin their customer journey.

+(Screenshot)

 ### Defensive design features